Updated August 2010; revision about General Exam March 2014; major editorial revision pending

-Keys for inside doors and the elevator are available from Facilities Services on Webster Street.
+Keys for inside doors are available from Facilities Services.
 You can get the necessary form from the department office, and you will be required to place a $1.00 deposit per key.
 All graduate students are eligible for after-hours building access using their student ID card (see Nancy Roman in the departmental office), and all graduate students receive a graduate key that will open all classrooms, teaching laboratories, and lounges.
 Students can also arrange for individual keys as needed for research laboratories relevant to their work; this requires the lab supervisor's approval.

 The Department maintains Common Rooms available to graduate students.
 Because these are common areas, everyone must play a role in keeping them clean and presentable.

 All cars must be registered to park on campus (Parking Services - Johnson Hall).
 Graduate student parking permits are issued for varying fees, which may change year to year and depend on the location of the parking space: Mountain Top parking south of Iacocca Hall, Zoellner Arts Center Parking Garage on the lower campus for a covered, reserved space.
 Graduate students may be permitted to park at Saucon Village Apartments for no charge.
 Campus bus service is available from Saucon Village and Mountain Top lots; schedules are widely distributed.
 Obtain parking permit application forms and current parking rates from Parking Services, a division of Transportation Services.

 Lehigh maintains a graduate student housing complex of 135 living units available on a yearly lease basis.
 The Office of Residential Services provides a list of off-campus rentals.
 Most graduate students live off-campus.